richardsavery/demos/_projects/composition.md

 featured_image: '/images/filmyangh.jpg'
 ---
 ###### About:
  As a composer I have written video game music, film scores and concert works.
-On this page are selected compositional highlights.
+This page contains selected compositional highlights.

 ### Film Scores